spatialos/UnrealGDK/SpatialGDK/Documentation/features.md

 * Replicated Blueprint events
 * RPC validation

-## Subobject replication
+## Static subobject replication

 The GDK currently supports only one instance of each static subobject type when replicating objects owned by an Actor.
-This includes components.
+This includes Actor's components.
 For example, multiple Actors can have a `FooComponent` but no Actor can have two `FooComponent`s.

 Properties and RPCs within subobjects have the same support as an Actor’s properties and RPCs.

-The SpatialOS Unreal GDK does not yet support dynamic subobject replication.
+The GDK does not yet support dynamic subobject replication.

 ## Property handover

-Actor property handover is a new feature we’re introducing with the SpatialOS Unreal GDK.
+Actor property handover is a new feature we’re introducing with the GDK.
 It replicates server-side properties between servers so Unreal games can take advantage of the SpatialOS cloud server architecture.
 For more information, see [the Actor property handover]({{urlRoot}}/content/handover-between-server-workers) documentation.

 ## Singleton Actors